glitch-txs/w3-docs/docs/w3-react/description.md

 ### getW3Error

-Will return an error message if something wrong happens, this one is meant to be displayed in the UI for the user.
+Will return an error message if something wrong happens, this one is meant to be displayed on the UI for the user.

 ```ts
 const errorMessage: string = getW3Error()